hkuface/hkuface.github.io/schedule.md

 #### September, 2017

-	(1) Paper reading and techniques training (through whole month)
+	(1) Paper reading and techniques training (through whole month).

-    (2) Preparation for the analysis for filtering models, benchmark design and implementation. (late September)
+    (2) Preparation for the analysis for filtering models, benchmark design and implementation (late September).

 #### October

 	(1) Feature extraction of whole dataset (first half in October).

-	(2) Models evaluation and first filtering (second half in October)
+	(2) Models evaluation and first filtering (second half in October).

 #### November